DeepuGowda31/DeepuGowda31/README.md

 - 🔭 I’m currently working on **Web3,exploring the power of decentralization.**

-- 🌱 I’m currently learning **I’m currently exploring testnet deployments, optimizing for high TPS environments, and understanding the real-world challenges of gas efficiency, latency, and cross-chain interoperability in Web3**
+- 🌱 I’m currently learning **testnet deployments, optimizing for high TPS environments, and understanding the real-world challenges of gas efficiency, latency, and cross-chain interoperability in Web3**

 - 💬 Ask me about **Java, Python, Hibernate, SpringBoot, Solidity, Smart Contracts, Ethereum, Monad**